celsojr-websters/glsl-colored-rectangles/readme.md

 ### Additional Notes

-- **No WebGL Abstractions**: This project uses **pure WebGL** without any dependencies like **Three.js** or other libraries.
+- **No WebGL abstractions**: This project uses **pure WebGL** without any dependencies like Three.js or other libraries.
 The shader code directly interacts with the WebGL rendering pipeline for complete control over rendering operations.
-- **No Additional Dependencies**: Other than the development server (`sirv`), there are no additional frameworks or libraries abstracting WebGL.
+- **No additional WebGL dependencies**: There are no additional frameworks or libraries abstracting WebGL.

 ---

 ### Disclaimer

 This project is intended solely for educational purposes to demonstrate GLSL techniques.
 The Microsoft® logo is used here only as a visual reference for learning and experimentation.
-I am not affiliated with Microsoft®, and this project is neither sponsored nor endorsed by Microsoft®, the .NET Foundation, or any of their affiliates.
+I am an MCSD but not affiliated with Microsoft®, and this project is neither sponsored nor endorsed by Microsoft®, the .NET Foundation, or any of their affiliates.
 All trademarks and logos belong to their respective owners.
 The use of the Microsoft® logo in this project is not for commercial purposes.
 All rights reserved.